Skip to main content Skip to navigation

 Renewal Requirements

 Some scholarships and grants are eligible to be renewed for following aid years.
-A list of scholarships and their terms and conditions with their renewal requirements for the 2023-2024 aid year can help you understand the renewal requirements for your award.
+A list of scholarships and their terms and conditions with their renewal requirements for the upcoming school year can help you understand the renewal requirements for your award.

 Glossary of Financial Aid Terms